SystemFw/blog/content/staging/programs-as-values-draft.md

 [cats-effect](github.com/typelevel/cats-effect), as we make our way towards writing real code in programs as values.

-## Appendix
+## Appendix: implementation

-This series puts a big stress on algebraic thinking: reasoning on programs as values datatypes using the operations defined on them rather than their internal structure.
-This is a very powerful approach because it scales from extremely simple datatypes like `Option`, to datatypes like `IO` whose internal structure and implementation is extremely advanced.
+This series puts a big stress on _algebraic thinking_: reasoning on programs as values datatypes using the operations defined on them rather than their internal structure.
+This is a powerful approach because it scales from simple datatypes like `Option`, to datatypes like `IO` whose internal structure and implementation is extremely advanced.

 However, there is a risk that you might think that "command" datatypes like `Console` are utterly magical, so I'm going to make an exception